Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users

 MHD & EHD (Electrical & Power)

 In project number 3, nanofluid flow in a three-dimensional solid aluminum channel in presence of an applied magnetic field is simulated to investigate the heat transfer.
-Fluid flow is steady and is simulated as one single-phase flow, however, thermophysical properties of nanofluid are calculated using formulas.
-The surface average of nanofluid’s temperature is equal to 293.2K and 304.175K at inlet and outlet, respectively.
+Fluid flow is steady and is simulated as one single-phase flow, however, the thermophysical properties of nanofluid are calculated using formulas.
+The surface average of the nanofluid’s temperature is equal to 293.2K and 304.175K at the inlet and outlet, respectively.
 Problem number 4 simulates a 2-D magnetic field’s effect on a nanofluid in a two-dimensional channel.
 Channel’s inner space is made of nanofluid, and its outer layer is made of aluminum.
 The nanofluid defined in the model is made of iron oxide called Fe3O4 and contains 2% nanoparticles.
 Issue number 9 concerns the simulation of airflow around a NACA 0015 airfoil applying magnetic force (MHD).
 This airfoil is a symmetrical airfoil that does not produce a lift force at zero attack angle, and we investigate the lift coefficient of this airfoil at different attack angles with and without magnetic (MHD) force.
 In this problem, we study the separation and the maximum angle of attack where the separation does not occur.

 Wind Turbine (Wind Farm)